 Sugar addiction: Why we can’t stop eating sugar.

-And before you say that you don’t eat sugar, just be aware that refined and processed carbohydrates like chips, pasta and pizza are just as bad, as they are broken down to glucose and affect the blood sugar levels in a similar way.
+And before you say that you don’t eat sugar, just be aware that refined and processed carbohydrates like chips, pasta, and pizza are just as bad as they are broken down to glucose and affect the blood sugar levels similarly.

-So, if it keeps our energy up, why is it so bad?
+So, why is it so bad if it keeps our energy up?

-The gut-brain axis is responsible for craving more sugar as the “bad” bacteria in your gut need sugar to stay alive and signal the brain to feed them more of it.
-You see, that’s why you crave sugar, not because you don’t have willpower.
+The gut-brain axis is responsible for craving more sugar, as the “bad” bacteria in your gut need sugar to stay alive and signal the brain to feed them more.
+You crave sugar not because you don’t have willpower.

 These figures show us that the struggle is real.
-Both men and women consume more than 2 times the recommended daily amount.
+Both men and women consume more than two times the recommended daily amount.

-What we can conclude is that the average adult doesn’t understand the real effects of sugar on their health.
+We can conclude that the average adult doesn’t understand the real effects of sugar on their health.